After Placement of Dental Implants

 Keep physical activities to a minimum immediately following surgery.
 If you exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking in normal nourishment.
 This may weaken you and further limit your ability to exercise.

 Wearing your Prosthesis

-Unless otherwise directed, the use of essex retainers and other temporary prothesis (if used) following implant placement are for esthetic purposes only.
+Unless otherwise directed, the use of Essex retainers and other temporary prostheses (if used) following implant placement are for esthetic purposes only.